-- Demonstrating techniques od solo performance - Devising a solo performance - Analysing and evaluating a devised solo performance
+- Demonstrating techniques of solo performancemaking - Devising a solo performance - Analysing and evaluating a devised solo performance

+1. Demonstrate, in response to selected stimulus material from the VCE Solo Performance examination, application of symbol and transformation of character, time and place; and identify, describe and explain the techniques used.

-- 1. Create and present a short solo performance based on stimulus material and evaluate the processes used. - 2.
-Develop and perform a solo work selected from the prescribed structure. - 3.
-Analyse and evaluate processes involved in the preparation and realisation of a solo performance.
+2. Develop and perform a solo work selected from the prescribed structure.

+3. Describe, analyse and evaluate the creation, development and presentation of a solo performance devised in response to a prescribed structure.